gardennagesh/LINUX_MINIMAL_IMAGE/README.md

 # Ubuntu 25MB Linux Live Image.
-This is just for Demo.
-Its not for use.
+This is just for Demo of skill.